insipx/dotfiles-archive/README.md

 do the same with .vimrc and .zshrc

 BEFORE copying .vimrc make sure you have "vundle" installed.
 After that, go into vim and do a ":PluginInstall" to install all the plugins/
 I use vim-airline for the statusline theme.

+If you have any issues, comment on the reddit thread or put an issue through the git repo issue function.

 Thanks!